exercism/go/exercises/concept/interest-is-interesting/.meta/design.md

 ## Concepts

-- `floating-point-numbers`: know of the existing of the two floating point types: `float32` and `float64`. know when to use which floating point type.
+- `floating-point-numbers`: know of the existing of the two floating point types: `float32` and `float64`.
+  Know when to use which floating point type.

 ## Prerequisites